eda-ricercatore/bibtex-analytics/README.md

 		entry, add URL/DOI entry.
 	- No output required.
 	- IMPORTANT
-+ clean_bibtex.py
-	- ./clean_bibtex.py [input BibTeX file] [output BibTeX file] [-h]
-	- Remove metadata from each BibTeX entry.
-	- Transform non-standard BibTeX entry types to standard BibTeX entry types.
-	- Remove comments from LaTeX source files.
 + rm_bibtex_metadata.py
 	- ./rm_bibtex_metadata.py [input BibTeX file] [output BibTeX file]
 	- Remove metadata from each BibTeX entry.
-+ incremental_test.py
-	- ./incremental_test.py [input BibTeX file]
-	- Perform incremental software testing automatically for my script(s) that perform data analytics operations with my BibTeX database.
-+ z-altri-BibTeX-operazioni.py
-	- Perform miscellaneous tasks to clean up the BibTeX file.
-	- Check if the ampersand is surrounded by curly braces and set to the normal (non-Italics) font.
-	- For each conference, check if its abbreviation is placed within round brackets after the title of the conference proceedings.
-	  Check if there is no comma between the title and the abbreviation.
-	- Write a script to extract the keywords from the BibTeX repository, arrange them in alphabetical order, and pipe them to an output file.
-	- Check if the addresses of the publications have the U.S. states in capital letters.
-		If I use abbreviations for states and territories in Australia and Canada, do likewise.
-		For publications outside the U.S., (and Australia and Canada), ignore this.
-	- Check if DOIs and/or URL fields are missing, if the following fields (metadata for BibDesk) exists:
-		- "Bdsk-Url-1".
-+ automated_regression_testing.py
-	- ./automated_regression_testing.py
-	- No input nor output required.
-	- Perform regression testing on the Python scripts for validating and cleaning BibTeX files.
-+ Additional filenames that I can use:
-	- purify_bibtex.py